glgerard/cloud-mdbn/doc/HOWTO.md

 The last command will automatically launch a batch run of all the configuration files under the `queue` directory on a t.micro EC2 instance .

-You can also access the instance by checking the public IP address of the EC2 instance with this command
+You can also connect to the instance with this command

-    ec2ip=$(aws cloudformation describe-stacks --stack-name mdbn \
-    --query Stacks[0].Outputs[0].OutputValue | sed -e's/"//g')

-Once you have the IP address you can connect with

-    ssh -i ~/mykey.pem ubuntu@$ec2ip
+    ssh_to_ec2.sh ~/mykey.pem

 where I assumed that `~/mykey.pem` is the private key file associated to the _mykey_ key pair.